rcc-uchicago/env_bootcamp/Day4-5/README.md

 * Numerical_Methods --  folder containing notebooks and subfolders of the numerical methods covered.

-## Instructions for starting materials
+## Instructions for using the materials

 You should have cloned this git repo on the midway compute cluster.
 If you have not first log into midway and clone this repo in your home folder.
 Then run the ipython